jjbly-vmstation/cluster-cicd/OPERATOR_DEPLOYMENT_CHECKLIST.md

 10. [ ] Document and snapshot
     - [ ] Commit cluster-specific config and inventory changes
     - [ ] Record baseline and preflight outputs
+11. [ ] Integrate cert-manager with FreeIPA CA
+    - [ ] Configure cert-manager issuer to use FreeIPA CA
+    - [ ] Automate certificate requests for cluster workloads
+    - [ ] Document integration steps and renewal process

-## Phase 2 — Transition to kubectl and CI/CD Automation
+## Phase 3 — Transition to kubectl and CI/CD Automation
 - [ ] Export resource manifests to cluster-cicd (or GitOps repo)
 - [ ] Implement CI/CD pipeline jobs for validation, dry-run, promotion
 - [ ] Use cluster-cicd for orchestration, cluster-setup for playbooks/inventory